 8. Take note of your Project number (not your Project ID)

 9. Copy it in the appropriate field at Step 3.1 of your Android submission process in your GoodBarber backend.

 10. Click "Next step" in the GoodBarber backend.

 Enable the APIs

-3 - Search and enable this API service from the API Library :
+3. Search and enable these API services from the API Library :

 - Search for Maps SDK for Android in the API library

 - Search for Cloud Messaging in the API library